 At Success Tax Help, we put our experience to good use, empowering our clients with proven strategies.
 Our team specializes in tax audits, helping clients resolve their tax debt, and helping stop wage garnishments and levies from taking place.
 We put a wealth of experience to work.
-While Success Tax Relief is based in the Houston area, we are a nationwide tax relief firm.
+While Success Tax Help is based in the Houston area, we are a nationwide tax relief firm.
 With thousands of customers from around the country, you can rest easy knowing that your tax problems are being handled by professionals with the necessary experience to get the job done for you in a timely manner.

 There’s no getting around it: Dealing with tax issues with the IRS can feel stressful and overwhelming, especially if you have fallen behind on your taxes and your account has been moved to collections.
 Taxpayers who have an unpaid bill with the IRS risk wage garnishments, bank levies, as well as penalties and interest on their unpaid taxes.
 Success Tax Help is prepared to help you get the tax relief you deserve.